formvuelate/formvuelate-plugin-vuelidate/README.md

-# @formvuelatte/plugin-vuelidate
+# @formvuelate/plugin-vuelidate

 **Important:** This repo is WIP.
 Do not use.

-Vuelidate plugin for FormVueLatte
+Vuelidate plugin for FormVueLate

-For documentation check out [FormVueLatte's docs](https://github.com/vuelidate/formvuelatte)
+For documentation check out [FormVueLatte's docs](https://formvuelate.js.org)